MufaroDKaseke/tailwindcss-learn/README.md

   ```

 4. **Add Tailwind directives to your CSS:**
-  Create a CSS file (e.g., `styles.css`) and add the following directives:
+  Create a CSS file (e.g., `style.css`) and add the following directives:
   ```css
   @tailwind base;
   @tailwind components;